oblassgit/mariadb-action/README.md

   with:
     host port: 3800 # Optional, default value is 3306.
 The port of host container port: 3307 # Optional, default value is 3306.
 The port of container character set server: 'utf8' # Optional, default value is 'utf8mb4'.
-The '--character-set-server' option for mysqld collation server: 'utf8_general_ci' # Optional, default value is 'utf8mb4_general_ci'.
-The '--collation-server' option for mysqld mariadb version: '10.4.10' # Optional, default value is "latest".
-The version of the MariaDB mysql database: 'some_test' # Optional, default value is "test".
-The specified database which will be create mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
+The '--character-set-server' option for mariadbd collation server: 'utf8_general_ci' # Optional, default value is 'utf8mb4_general_ci'.
+The '--collation-server' option for mariadbd mariadb version: '10.4.10' # Optional, default value is "latest".
+The version of the MariaDB mariadb image: 'mariadb' # Optional, default value is "mariadb" (the Docker Official Image of MariaDB).
+The container image used. mysql database: 'some_test' # Optional, default value is "test".
+The specified database which will be created mysql root password: ${{ secrets.RootPassword }} # Required if "mysql user" is empty, default is empty.
 The root superuser password mysql user: 'developer' # Required if "mysql root password" is empty, default is empty.
 The superuser for the specified database.
 Can use secrets, too mysql password: ${{ secrets.DatabasePassword }} # Required if "mysql user" exists.
 The password for the "mysql user"